mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 a continuous space where there's a meaningful "between" between.

-That parameterization can then allow you to graph the clustering coefficient and path length, too:
+That parameterization can then allow you to graph the clustering coefficient (`C(p)`) and path length (`L(p)`), and their relationship,
+too:

 ![](/images/c_v_l.png)

+I always love seeing a relatively simple model of key trade-off.
+Here it's the trade-off between clustering and path length.

 #### 2/3rds of the way up, navigable

 Before we discuss "navigable" directly, first let's stop at a fun "cabin" on our climb: P2P networks.

 With peer-to-peer networks, definitionally, we need decentralized search.
-With decentralization, greedy approaches are great because, implicitly, they're using _local_ ("who are my immediate peers") not global ("who are all the possible peers") information -- centralization requires global information.
+With decentralization, greedy approaches are great because, implicitly, they're using _local_ ("who are my immediate peers") not global ("who are all the possible peers") information -- whereas centralization requires global information.
 It also means:

 > if one had full global knowledge of the local and long-range contacts of
 > all nodes in the network, the shortest chain between two nodes could be